QSD-Group/QSDsan/docs/source/index.rst

    Events.rst

-We will keep the calendar up-to-date as we organize more events (office hours, workshops, etc.), click on the events to see the details (including meeting links).
+We will keep the calendar up-to-date as we organize more events (office hours, workshops, etc.), click on the events in the calendar to see the details (including meeting links).

 .. raw:: html